 Child care specialists claim that most growth hormones are secreted primarily at night.
 The deep sleep phase promotes proper regulation of the hormones.
 Poor quality of sleep can affect growth and even result in stunted height.

-Beside growth hormones, the body also prepares itself for a battle against germs by producing cytokines, a special kind of white blood cells that fight against potential attacks from foreign bodies.
+Besides growth hormones, the body also prepares itself for a battle against germs by producing cytokines, a special kind of white blood cell that fights against potential attacks from foreign bodies.
 A good night’s sleep strengthens the immunity system and wards off frequent run-ins with cold and flu.

 Poor sleeping patterns in children have been linked with diabetes, obesity and even cholesterol.
 Inadequate sleep can lead to an increase in weight directly as well as indirectly.
 Sleep deprivation leads to changes in the hormones – ghrelin and leptin that control hunger as well as the body’s metabolic system.